moonbyte13/Project-Tune-in-Team-5/README.md

 ## User Story 📘
 ```
-AS A user with an intrest for new music,
+AS A user with an interest for new music,
-I WANT to be able to listen to different radio stations based on my favourite genres of music
+I WANT to be able to listen to different radio stations based on my favourite genres of music or the country I live in
 SO THAT I can listen to all of the music that I like
 ```
 <br>